Saint James the Greater Facts

 The saints of the Christian church can often be identified by a device, known as their attribute.
 Here St James holds a pilgrim’s staff with a drinking bottle attached.
 He is usually depicted as a pilgrim and often wears a hat with a cockleshell attached.

 In the medieval period, the story of St James was greatly embellished.
-In northern Spain, a legend developed that he had travelled to the coast of Galicia to convert the local population.
+In northern Spain, a legend developed that he had traveled to the coast of Galicia to convert the local population.
 After he was martyred in Jerusalem, his servant brought his body back to Galicia by sea.